 If hearing your favorite songs at top volume and top quality is your goal, a new amplifier to power your speakers might be best for you.
 Amplifiers boost the speakers’ signal power to produce clearer sound at higher volumes while eliminating distortion.
 And while a new amplifier will work wonders on your factory speakers, if you’re making the investment anyway you might as well pop in a new set of speakers while you’re at it for maximum volume bliss.

 If you’re still not sure which car stereo system is best for you, the audio experts at Stereo Depot can answer all your questions and offer suggestions based on your preferences and budget.
 We know how important music and car audio is to our customers, which is why we offer premium brands at affordable prices.
-We also offer free installation on stereos purchased at our stores, so stop by one of our two locations—in San Diego and El Cajon—or give us a call today at (619) 286-1234.
+We also offer free installation on stereos purchased at our stores, so give Stereo Depot a call at our San Diego location at (619) 736-9964 or our El Cajon location at (619) 873-4641.